Bulls vs. Heat Player Props Betting Odds

 |10.5 (Over: -106)

-- He makes zero three-pointers per game, 1.5 less than his over/under on Saturday (1.5).
+- He makes zero three-pointers per game, 1.5 less than his prop bet total on Monday (1.5).

 Not all offers available in all states, please visit FanDuel for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.